Jawahir01/Sparkling-Minds-Kids-Club/README.md

     -	W3C CSS validator: was used to validate CSS code for the website.
     -	JShint: was used to validate JS code for the website.
     -	PEP8: was used to validate Python code for the website.
-    -	Miro: was used to make wireframes for the website.
+    -	BootStrap5: was used to create responsive elements.
-    -	BootStrap5:

 # Testing